MirisWisdom/HCE/spv3/legacy/launcher/lib/SPV3.Settings/lib/SPV3.Shaders/doc/implementation.md

 ### Logic Entities

-Logic entities focus on encoding/decoding the user's preferences to eventually reach the objective specified in the introduction of this document.
-They conduct I/O operations on the [Data Entities](#data-entities) for settings & getting the value(s) used to represent the user's preferences.
+Logic entities marshal and parse the user's preferences.
+They rely on the values in the [Data Entities](#data-entities).

 | Entity          | Description                                                                                      |
 | --------------- | ------------------------------------------------------------------------------------------------ |